About Our Work

 Within changemakers there is an innate sense of social justice that motivates and drives us We decide to do something about a social problem, and keep trying until we have made a difference, changemakers have the courage to see and do things differently.

-The Changemakers who create the most impact don’t make changes overnight especially when working with the autistic community, it takes us a good while to trust anyone
+The Changemakers who create the most impact don’t make changes overnight especially when working with the autistic community, it takes a good while for our community to trust anyone .

 To understand what the challenges facing our community are you have to connect in our environment and really listen